-SB 483 would exclude any generation that uses integrated gasification, combined cycle or other similar clean-coal technologies from the 20 percent restriction for ERCOT or the 25 percent restriction from the ERCOT zone or functional market segment.
-The Senate bill also would require a mitigation plan to be filed within 90 days of the determination of that a power generation company had exceeded the limit.
-The 90-day limit would be the same as proposed in CSHB 1190, but a power generation company also would have the option of filing a mitigation agreement with the independent market monitor rather than divesting the additional capacity.
+The Senate-passed version of SB 483 would exclude any generation that uses integrated gasification, combined cycle or other similar clean-coal technologies from the 20 percent restriction for ERCOT or the 25 percent restriction from the ERCOT zone or functional market segment.

-CSHB 1190 and SB 483 would take different approaches to refunds or disgorgement of revenues due to market power abuses.
-CSHB 1190 would not specify the recipient of the refunds and would allow the PUC to order an auction of the entitlement of generation capacity.
-SB 483 would require the PUC to order refunds to retail consumers, if feasible, and would authorize the PUC to order that an amount equivalent to any proposed administrative penalty be paid to emergency utility bill programs administered by local assistance agencies supported by the Texas Department of Housing and Community Affairs.
+CSSB 483 and the Senate-passed version of SB 483 would take different approaches to refunds or disgorgement of revenues due to market power abuses.
+CSSB 483 would not specify the recipient of the refunds and would allow the PUC to order an auction of the entitlement of generation capacity.
+The Senate-passed version of SB 483 would require the PUC to order refunds to retail consumers, if feasible, and would authorize the PUC to order that an amount equivalent to any proposed administrative penalty be paid to emergency utility bill programs administered by local assistance agencies supported by the Texas Department of Housing and Community Affairs.
 Other provisions would allow the executive director to approve or reject the findings of the independent market monitor's investigation into allegations of market abuse and recommend appropriate administrative remedies.
-In addition, SB 483 would require the PUC to refer cases alleging market power abuse to the Attorney General's Office for further action, including imposition of civil penalties or criminal prosecution by the attorney general's office or the appropriate local prosecuting attorney.
+In addition, the Senate-passed version of SB 483 would require the PUC to refer cases alleging market power abuse to the Attorney General's Office for further action, including imposition of civil penalties or criminal prosecution by the Attorney General's Office or the appropriate local prosecuting attorney.
+CSSB 483 has no provision that would require referring market abuse allegations for possible prosecution.